youzbotdevs/blog-automation/README.md

 ### FAQ

-**Q: Is this free to use?**
-A: Yes, Blog Automation is completely free and open-source.

 **Q: Does it work with WordPress.com?**
 A: Yes, but you need a Business plan for REST API access.